soldair/node-walkdir/readme.md

 ###targetdirectory
 fired for the stat of the path you provided as the first argument. is is only fired if it is a directory.

+error type events are emitted with (path,error). error being the error object returned from an fs call or other opperation.

 ###error
 if the target path cannot be read an error event is emitted. this is the only failure case.